mrbalraj007/Learning_GitHub_Action/To-Create_Git_Repo/terraform-github-repo/README.md

 This is a GitHub authentication/token issue only.

 ````````````````
+We have to run this code in windows powershell terminal to make it working.
 Set your GitHub token as an environment variable:
 ```sh
 $env:TF_VAR_github_token = "your-github-personal-access-token"